 The primary experience is that my “I” did not incarnate in this physical body at birth.
 Another did, “Joey”, and his story is at this link. http://ipwebdev.com/hermit/Joey.html

-When my current astral, ethereal, and physical bodies were age 31, Joey left and Joel came in.
+When my current astral, ethereal, and physical bodies were age 31, when Joey left and Joel walked in.
 The new “I”, myself”, did not know the nature of this process, although on awakening from sleep (the change happened during this night passage), I was aware of something interior that was fading.
 The feeling was subtle and continued over a many months.